Fortress (1984 video game): Development and release

 Fortress was written by then-16 year-old Matthew (Mat) Newman of Amersham.
 He got his start using microcomputers with a Nascom.
 He purchased a BBC Micro in 1981, choosing it over the ZX Spectrum because of Planetoid, an Acornsoft clone of his favourite game Defender.
 He learned how to optimise the graphics and input of the machine by disassembling the code for Planetoid and studying a BBC Micro circuit diagram.
 He then wrote several commercial titles including Alien Swirl for Program Power, Space Hi-way for Amcon, and Ewgeebez for Software Projects.
 His experience essentially allotted him a "toolkit" for game creation.

 Newman spent three months coding Fortress during the evenings, weekends, and holidays.
-He claimed to have never played the very similar Zaxxon, but rather was impressed by an illustration his friend drew of the it and decided to try his hand at creating a similar game.
+He claimed to have never played the very similar Zaxxon, but rather was impressed by an illustration his friend drew of it and decided to try his hand at creating a similar game.
 Fortress was released by Pace Software in 1984 and appeared on Superior Software's Play It Again Sam 5 compilation in 1988.